 - District-level curriculum coordinator

 M.A.Ed. in Special Education courses: What will you study?

 Hone teaching skills to address children of all abilities, cast a wider vocational net and elevate your annual salary with a master’s in special education.
-Some career options include middle school or secondary school special education certified teacher, elementary school special education certified teacher, inclusionary classroom teacher PK-12, early interventionist, and district-level curriculum coordinator, among others.
+Some career options include middle school or secondary school special education certified teacher, elementary school special education certified teacher, inclusionary classroom teacher PK-12, and district-level curriculum coordinator, among others.

 According to payscale.com, the average base salary for those who hold a master’s degree in special education is $63,000.

 In Greenville County Schools, teachers with a master’s draw an annual salary from $52,074 to $83,676, based on years of experience.

 The M.A.Ed. in Special Education at Furman is a 33-credit program, which includes a mix of online, in-person and hybrid courses.
 The master’s is typically completed within a year and a half to two years depending on when the candidate begins the program.